 The 2021 season begins May 4, so take me out to the ballgame – then take me out on the town.

 Where to stay

 Looking for a pregame meal?
 Don’t fill up too much or else you won’t be able to enjoy all of the delicious offerings inside the stadium.
-(Psst: Latin street food favorite Sabor will be served inside the stadium this season!)
+(Psst: Local barbecue favorite Mac’s Speed Shop will be served inside the stadium this season!)

 For a quick bite, head to historic Latta Arcade and Brevard Court, just across the park from the stadium.
-Zablong Peculiar Pizza has build-your-own pies, Queen City Bites and Crafts pairs burgers and chili with cold craft beers, and Valhalla Pub & Eatery serves up pub fare with a Viking flair.
+French Quarter Restaurant serves up comfort food with tasty Cajun influences, Queen City Bites & Crafts pairs burgers and chili with cold craft beers, and Valhalla Pub & Eatery serves up pub fare with a Viking flair.
 Also nearby, Rhino Market & Deli offers unique takes on classic deli sandwiches.

-(Heads up: Some restaurants in this area other than the ones mentioned here cater to the 9-to-5 crowd and are only open during lunch or on weekdays, so check the hours before heading out.)
+(Heads up: Some restaurants in this area other than the ones mentioned here are only open during lunch or on weekdays, so check the hours before heading out.)

 Get in the game

 You’re here for a baseball game, so let’s make the most of it.
 Some tips: